 - Birth injuries such as brachial plexus injuries and cerebral palsy

-The Pittsburgh personal injury attorney at Dallas W. Hartman, P.C. can help you secure the maximum compensation possible for your needs so that you do not have to pay exorbitant costs – even for minor injuries.
+The Pittsburgh injury attorneys at Dallas W. Hartman, P.C. can help you secure the maximum compensation possible for your needs so that you do not have to pay exorbitant costs, even for minor injuries.

-Additionally, even if you are able to pursue a personal injury, Pennsylvania’s compensation also falls under comparative negligence principles – your recovery will be adjusted based on your percentage of fault in the accident.
+Additionally, even if you are able to pursue a claim, Pennsylvania’s compensation also falls under comparative negligence principles, meaning that your recovery will be adjusted based on your percentage of fault in the accident.
 For example, if you are found to be 10% at fault, you will only be able to secure 90% of all damages.

-What is the Statute of Limitations in a Personal Injury Claim in Pittsburgh?
+What is the Statute of Limitations in a Personal Injury Claim in Pennsylvania?

 The state of Pennsylvania also has a strict statute of limitations on all personal injury claims – a time limit deadline for injured victims to file a valid lawsuit.
 Failure to file a claim within this timeframe may mean you are automatically disqualified from compensation for your damages.